redhat-openstack/openstack-puppet-modules/README.md

 The name of the service that runs the OpsCenter software (default **opscenterd**).

-The rest of the module parameters are passed into the configuration file only if a default is set or the user specifies a value that is not *undef*.
-See http://docs.datastax.com/en/opscenter/5.2/opsc/configure/opscConfigProps_r.html for details on a specific parameter.
+The rest of the module parameters are passed into the configuration file.

-If a setting is *undef* then the module will ensure that the setting is removed.
+If a parameter is *undef* then the module will ensure that the corresponding setting is removed from the configuration file.

+See
+http://docs.datastax.com/en/opscenter/5.2/opsc/configure/opscConfigProps_r.html
+for details on a specific parameter.

 Leaving the defaults as they are will provide a running OpsCenter without any authentication on port 8888.